WOLFBED/dspx/README.md

 ## TODO List

 - [ ] make it so patterns can be enabled or disabled.
+- [ ] add spinner when process is running, otherwise confusing.
 - [ ] Get a life.

 &nbsp;